searls/jasmine-headless-webkit-rails-skeleton/README.md

     bundle install
     bundle exec jasmine-headless-webkit -c --keep

-If you run guard, it'll run any specs and it'll monitor any changes to your assets or specs and notify the terminal & growl.
+If you run guard, it first run your specs and then monitor any changes to your assets or specs and notify the terminal & growl.

     bundle exec guard